 We have also helped many individuals with their unique cases - whether getting answers about the unexpected death of a child, the delayed diagnosis of a serious illness, or challenging the way NHS staff speak to people or cater for extra needs such as disabilities.

-An elderly woman rang Healthwatch Reading to say she was still waiting for a repeat prescription from her GP surgery that she had submitted six days’ beforehand.
+An elderly woman rang our Advocacy Hub to say she was still waiting for a repeat prescription from her GP surgery that she had submitted six days’ beforehand.
 Repeat prescriptions were normally supposed to be turned around within 48 hours.
 The woman said she had had the same problem the month before and despite writing to the practice, the problem was happening again.
 The prescription included vital blood pressure medication.
-With the woman’s permission, Healthwatch Reading spoke to senior staff at the organisation and the repeat prescription was arranged straight away.
+With the woman’s permission, one of our advocates spoke to senior staff at the organisation and the repeat prescription was arranged straight away.

-An adult in their 20s contacted Healthwatch Reading to complain that Royal Berkshire Hospital had made a mistake with a test result relating to a condition, which the hospital later said was wrong.
+An adult in their 20s contacted our Advocacy Hub to complain that Royal Berkshire Hospital had made a mistake with a test result relating to a condition, which the hospital later said was wrong.
 The person said the initial information had had a major and distressing impact on their life.
-A Healthwatch Reading NHS Complaints Advocate helped the person write a formal complaint letter, explaining the distress and calling for a full explanation of how the mistake happened and how it would be prevented in the future.
+One of our NHS Complaints Advocates helped the person write a formal complaint letter, explaining the distress and calling for a full explanation of how the mistake happened and how it would be prevented in the future.
 The hospital responded to ‘unreservedly apologise’ to the person, and also to confirm that a machine had malfunctioned, leading to the wrong result.
 The supplier had been informed and all subsequent tests were now being double-checked.
 The hospital had also reminded staff how to give test results in a timely and sensitive way.